ThinkParQ/beegfs-csi-driver/docs/deployment.md

   to deploy the BeeGFS CSI driver clone this repository: `git clone https://github.com/NetApp/beegfs-csi-driver.git`.
-* Create a new kustomize overlay (changes made to the default overlay will be overwritten in subsequent driver versions): `cp deploy/k8s/overlays/default deploy/k8s/overlays/my-overlay`.
+* Create a new kustomize overlay (changes made to the default overlay will be overwritten in subsequent driver versions): `cp -r deploy/k8s/overlays/default deploy/k8s/overlays/my-overlay`.
 * If you wish to modify the default BeeGFS client configuration fill in the empty ConfigMap at *deploy/k8s/overlays/my-overlay/csi-beegfs-config.yaml*.